This is due to the method that we use to check results.

 We don’t front-run and won’t work with anyone who does this.
 Not only would this cause our users not to trust us, but if you don’t believe us, a registrar previously got caught doing this and had to pay a significant settlement in a class-action lawsuit.
 It is bad business sense in every way, and simply not the right thing to do.

-Check out our Build Your Website article.
+Check out the Build Your Website post on our blog.

 Our guide incorporates using a tool called Elementor, which makes it much easier for beginners to build websites on WordPress.